-Sometimes it was for a little evading paying one's taxes, like former Vice-President Spiro Agnew.
+Sometimes it was for evasion of paying one's taxes, like former Vice President Spiro Agnew.
 Other times it was a dictator being removed from the history books, like Lenin or Stalin.
 And a few times, like in the case of Bill Cosby's statue being removed from Walt Disney World, it's because of horrific allegations making them an international symbol of ridicule and disgust.
 Perhaps the most prolific of these was British DJ and philanthropist Jimmy Savile, who had dozens of monuments and memorials destroyed or defaced after his crimes against children were confirmed by British authorities.

 Here are 17 disgraced statues, monuments, paintings, and memorials that were taken down or otherwise altered because of disgraceful actions by their subjects.
 Some were destroyed, others simply changed, and a few are still locked away somewhere, possibly ready to be put back up if and when the public is more forgiving.

 Philadelphia Mayor Jim Kenney wrote, "The statue represented bigotry, hatred, and oppression for too many people, for too long.
 It is finally gone," as workers removed the monument of former Mayor and Police Commissioner Frank Rizzo.
 Rizzo was the focal point for many Philadelphians protesting racial discrimination in June 2020.
 In the 1970s, Rizzo encouraged citizens to "vote white" and unfairly targeted Black communities.

 On June 3, 2020, the city of Philadelphia finished what protesters started by removing the monument that once stood outside City Hall.